NDIS Support Planning

 (WAAMH 2021)

-During these reviews, providers and participants should measure the progress that has been made towards achieving desired outcomes and goals.
-Progress should be evaluated at a frequency that is dependent on any identified risks, as well as the participant’s functionality and needs (NDIS 2020).
+During these reviews, providers and participants should measure progress towards achieving desired outcomes and goals.
+Progress should be evaluated at a frequency dependent on any identified risks and the participant’s functionality and needs (NDIS 2021).

-Ensuring that the participant’s goals are made using the SMART (Specific, Measurable, Attainable, Relevant, Time-based) framework will assist with measuring progress (WAAMH 2021).
+Using the SMART (Specific, Measurable, Attainable, Relevant, Time-based) framework to create the participant's goals will assist with measuring progress (WAAMH 2021).

 Changing and Updating Support Plans